 I’m a health coach and I love SPAM.

 I’m not the food police, honest!
-In fact, I think it’s really healthy to enjoy your food, whether it’s doughnuts or kale salad, although I draw the line at the deep fried butter on a stick at the Iowa State Fair (that’s just gross).
+In fact, I think it’s really healthy to enjoy your food, whether it’s doughnuts or kale salad—although I draw the line at the deep-fried butter on a stick at the Iowa State Fair (seriously, that’s just gross).

-worldwide?
-SPAM is in more than 40 countries and there are 14 varieties of Spam available around the world, including Turkey Spam, Teriyaki Spam, and Spam with bacon, chorizo, or cheese.
-Hawaii consumes the most SPAM in the USA, approximately 7 million cans a year (can you believe that?).
+But this fact might surprise you…did you know that Hawaii consumes the most SPAM in the USA, approximately 7 million cans a year?
+Can you believe that?
 There was even an exhibit at the SPAM museum about Hawaii and their love of SPAM.

-So, for me, a well-balanced diet means making room for SPAM musubi and other foods I enjoy, even if deemed “unhealthy”.
-I strive for an 75/25 diet, where 75% of the time I stay away from processed food and load up on veggies and the cleanest protein I can find.
+So, for me, a well-balanced diet means making room for SPAM musubi and other foods I enjoy, even if deemed “unhealthy.”
+I strive for an average 75/25 diet, where 75% of the time I stay away from processed food and load up on veggies and the cleanest protein I can find.
 And then the other 25% I enjoy without guilt.
 Do I ever mess up and go overboard on junk?
 You betcha.
-That’s life.
+And that’s life.

-So try making a SPAM musubi for yourself.
+So try making a SPAM musubi for yourself!
 And the next time you visit Hawaii, make sure to stop by the 7-Eleven and grab a hot one.

 What’s something you love that others might label as “unhealthy?”
 Tell me about it and then go enjoy some!